roynielsen17/vagrant-utm-demo/README.md

     default: Container nginx_container  Started
     default: API Services, NGINX, and MySQL deployed successfully.

-NOTE - You will be prompoted for VM Download  by UTM - Click ALLOW -> Wait for It -> Mount your Milestone-5 Path (from your cloned dir setup) -> Click yes on CLI
+NOTE - You will be prompoted for VM Download  by UTM - Click ALLOW -> Wait for It -> Mount your project path (from your cloned dir setup) -> Click yes on CLI
 - this is a MacOS specific constraint being addressed.

 ```

-**Step-4**: Services will be up on your ifconfig-a (newly created bridged network IP)
+**Step-4**: You are good to go - Services will be up on your ifconfig-a (newly created bridged network IP)
 ```
 bridge100: flags=8a63<UP,BROADCAST,SMART,RUNNING,ALLMULTI,SIMPLEX,MULTICAST> mtu 1500
         options=3<RXCSUM,TXCSUM>